zhaofeng-shu33/zhaofeng-shu33.github.io/detail/2020/school.md

 2020/5/26

-Reunion with partial members of 2018 summer volunteer teaching students since Shaoping is going to leave the campus tommorrow.
+Reunion with partial members of 2018 summer volunteer teaching students since Shaoping is going to leave the campus tomorrow.
 ![](./images/group_member.jpg)

 ## Climbing